mckeema/BackgroundBrowser/README.md

 make qt5
 ```

-Add mxe to your path:
+Enter the BackgroundBrowser directory and add mxe to your path:

 ```bash
 export PATH=\$PATH:[mxe directory]/usr/bin